BrainTeazer/fabric-subtitle-plus/README.md

-# fabric-subtitle-plus
+# Subtitle Plus (Fabric)

-Minecraft mod that adds functionality to the Subtitle feature.
+A fabric mod to increase the functionality of subtitles in Minecraft.